Gellybean/Gellybean/MathfinderBot.md

 `Expressions` are formulae.
 These can represent anything from a contant number to an expression of expressions including any number of stats.

-While different in their application, Stats and Expressions share a pool of variable names.
+*Note* — For usability, stats and expressions share a pool of variable names.

 ## Rows & Grids
 `Rows` are sets of buttons that represent expressions.
 These can be created from scratch or saved from presets.
 Use `/row` to call.